Eliseo Giusfredi

-Eliseo David Giusfredi (born 2 October 1986) is an Argentine retired football forward.
+Eliseo David Giusfredi (born 2 October 1986) is an Argentine former professional footballer who played as a forward.

 Career

 Giusfredi is a product of River Plate youth academy.

 In 2008, he played for Sportakademklub that narrowly avoided relegation from Russian First Division.
 Giusfredi made his professional debut on 9 August 2008 against Volga Tver and scored a goal that brought his team a draw.

-He was in talks with Armenian FC Pyunik early in 2009, but the move has not materialised.
+He was in talks with Armenian FC Pyunik early in 2009, but the move did not materialise.

-In 2009, he played in second tier football league of Jordan for Al-Ahli (Amman).
+In 2009, he played in second-tier football league of Jordan for Al-Ahli (Amman).

 In June 2010 due to an injury he had an unsuccessful trial with Costa Rican L.D.
 Alajuelense.

-Giusfredi retired in 2011 to pursue a career in consumer services.